polyaxon/polyaxon/site/integrations/nginx.md

 ## ConfigMap for the controller

-In addition to the previous annotations, you might need to update the controller's config map:
+In addition to the previous annotations, you may need to update the controller's config map:

 ```yaml
 data: